 Since you do not have any nerves in your artery, you will feel comfortable as we move the catheter through your blood vessel.
 As we move the catheter, we will take X-ray images of your arteries.
 These images will allow us to analyze the health of your blood vessels and determine whether you are suffering from PAD.

 After we remove the catheter from your body, we will apply pressure to the incision area for about fifteen minutes.
 Next, we will advise you to rest for a couple of hours.
 After this resting period is complete, you will be able to quickly return to your usual schedule.

 You will have an opportunity to discuss the results of your angiogram with us.
 We will show you the images that we took during your angiogram and explain the information that we learned about your arteries.

 If you have been diagnosed with PAD or another vascular disease, we will talk about our range of treatment options.
 Depending on the severity of your disease, we may advise you to make lifestyle changes, take medications, or receive medical procedures.

-What Causes PAD to Develop?
+What Causes Peripheral Artery Disease to Develop?